dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 # Load data table
 filepath = data_dir / dataset_name / "table.parquet"
 df = pd.read_parquet(filepath)
-logger.info(df.dtypes)
+logger.info(f"df.dtypes = \n{df.dtypes}")
 df.head(5)
 ```
 in the notebook returns:
 ![screenshot](docs/pandas-load-data.png "Notebook output after loading 'state_level_simplified' into pandas")

-When loading .csv files, Pandas does not have explicit information on data types and therefore does its best to guess the type of data in each column (e.g., str, int, float).
+When loading .csv files, pandas does not have explicit information on data types and therefore does its best to guess the type of data in each column (e.g., str, int, float).
 Therefore, the example notebook contains the following extended data loading code to ensure that columns come in with the same data type no matter if they are loaded from .csv or .parquet:

 ```
 # Load data table